galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >    > >     brand: "My Galaxy"
 >    > >     admin_users: admin@example.com
 >    > >     database_connection: "postgresql:///galaxy?host=/var/run/postgresql"
+>    > >     file_path: /data
 >    > > ```
 >    > > {% endraw %}
 >    > {: .solution }
 >    >
 >    {: .question}
 >
-> 3. In order to use mule messaging, we need to edit the uWSGI configuration of the `galaxy.yml`, this has a default value, but we will have to override it.
-Add the following configuration to `galaxy_config`:
+> 3. In order to use mule messaging, we need to edit the uWSGI configuration of Galaxy.
+This has a default value, but we will have to override it.
+Add the following configuration as a child of the `galaxy_config` variable:
 >
 >    {% raw %}
 >    ```yaml
 >    uwsgi:
 >      # Default values
->      socket: 127.0.0.1:8080
+>      http: 0.0.0.0:8080
 >      buffer-size: 16384
 >      processes: 1
 >      threads: 4